whmidgley/brightfield-image-cellularity/README.md

 Images are normalised, before edge detection, and blurring.
 Then a cutoff is applied to remove the background, and all small objects (smaller than a cell) are removed.
 Blurring and artifacts of imaging can sometimes cause the program to overestimate cellular area.
 Therefore, a factor of the circumference of cellular area is subtracted from the final cellularity.

-When compared to humans on 99 brightfield images, the model had an error of N.B.
+When compared to humans on 99 brightfield images, the model had a mean square error of 6.97 N.B.
 This Git repo is a 'clean' version of a private repo, so sometimes I may have referred to files which do not exist.
 Removed files pertain to images which I don't have permission to make public.
 This is also why there are no branches in the git history.